dongyx/shsub/README.md

 Shsub is a fast template engine for Shell.

-The following file `notes.html.tpl` demonstrates a simple template:
+The following file `notes.tpl` demonstrates a simple template:

 	<ul>
 	<%for i in notes/*.md; do-%>